TomyGato91/tomygato91.github.io/urltoqr.md

 ### 3. QR code generator

 From the inserted URL we will now create a QR code for it!
 We start defining the size of our QR code <br>
 With the class QRCode we can suit the size.
-Version 1 generates a 21x21 Matrix in which we decided a box_size of 10 and a border of 4 <br>
+Version 1 generates a 21x21 Matrix in which we decided a box_size of 10 and a border of 4. <br>
-Then with .add_data we add the URL that we asked at the begining and with .make and a True value for fit, it generates the QR code it automatically <br>
+Then with .add_data we add the URL that we asked at the begining and with .make and a True value for fit, it generates the QR code it automatically. <br>

 ```javascript
 qr = qrcode.QRCode(version = 1, box_size = 10, border = 5)